 Foods to choose

-- whole grains
+- whole fruits

 You can get healthy monounsaturated and polyunsaturated fats from a number of foods, including: